 Naming your business is a big decision.
 Your services and expertise are critical to the success of your business, but so is the brand you build around them — and it all starts with a name.
 You want your business name to resonate with your audience and stand out from the competition.

-But with so much pressure to be clever, relevant, and sophisticated, how do you choose the perfect name that encompasses who you are and what you offer your clients?
+But with so much pressure to be clever, relevant, and sophisticated, how do you choose the perfect health and fitness business name that encompasses who you are and what you offer your clients?

 If you spend the necessary time researching and strategizing your business name at the beginning, you’ll save yourself the work, money, and inconvenience of a rebrand later.

-Here is a simple guide to help you navigate the steps of naming a business, from ideation to announcement:
+Here is a simple guide to help you navigate the steps of naming your health and fitness business, from ideation to announcement:

 Know your business inside and out